 IC – CEPA

-Chile is Indonesia's third largest trading partner in the South American region after Brazil and Argentina (2018).
-December 14 2017 became an important historical event in bilateral relations between Indonesia and Chile.
-This is because the two countries signed a comprehensive economic partnership agreement known as the Indonesia – Chile Comprehensive Economic Partnership Agreement (IC-CEPA).
-This agreement was signed by the Minister of Trade of the Republic of Indonesia, Mr. Enggartiasto Lukita and the Minister of Foreign Affairs of Chile, Mr. Heraldry Munoz Valenzuela.
+Chile is the third largest trading partner for Indonesia in South America after Brazil and Argentina (2018).
+On December 14, 2017 became an important history in bilateral relations between Indonesia - Chile.
+Because, the two countries signed the approval of a comprehensive economic partnership known as Indonesia-Chile Comprehensive Economic Partnership Agreement (IC-CEPA).
+This approval was signed by the Indonesian Minister of Trade, Mr. Enggartiasto Lukita and Minister of Foreign Affairs Chile, Mr. Heraldi Munoz Valenzuela.

 The aim of IC - CEPA is to encourage equitable economic growth and development, encourage cooperation in several potential fields between the two countries, stimulate Indonesian business actors to target non-traditional markets, and make Chile a link for Indonesian export products in Latin America.